zzzprojects/learn-orm/tutorials/dapper/basic-list-query.md

 # Basic List Query

-The basic operation that most of the applications would perform is to retrieve data from the database and display the results.
-In this article, we will explain the basic list query using Dapper which gets the data into the list from the database.
+Most of the applications would perform the basic operation to retrieve data from the database and display the results.
+This article will explain the basic list query using Dapper, which gets the data into the list from the database.

-As you that we have two tables in the database that contains the following data.
+As you can see, we have two tables in the database that contains the following data.

 <img src="images/database-setup.png" alt="Database data">